Aurora AS420C Desktop Review

 Our Analysis and Test Results

-The Aurora AS420C Desktop received the lowest overall score after we ran our side-by-side tests.
-But that's only because it is quite small, and that smallness makes it a worthy choice for those that don't need to shred often.
+While certainly not the most capable shredder in our lineup, the Aurora Desktop is tiny and inexpensive, making it perfect for those who only shred a few sheets here and there.
+It received the lowest overall score after we ran our side-by-side tests, but that's only because it is quite sleek and small compared to most others.
+Its compact size makes it a perfect choice for those that don't need to shred often.
 You can read more on the specifics of its performance below.

-Also, the paper slot is only 4.5" wide, so you have to fold the pages in half to get them through the shredder.
+Also, the paper slot is only 4.5 inches wide, so you have to fold the pages in half to get them through the shredder.
 It is rated to shred credit cards, which it was able to do in our testing.
-However, you certainly could hear the motor struggling a bit as it did so.
+However, the motor whined, indicating that it was working very hard to do so.
 If you just need a shredder for the occasional document or credit card, this is more than enough power.
-If you shred more regularly and thus need a bit more robustness the AmazonBasics 6-Sheet Cross Cut is a good bit more powerful and is the same price, and the AmazonBasics 12-Sheet Cross is significantly more powerful and it costs only $15 more.
+If you shred more regularly and thus need a bit more robustness then you may want to check out some of our higher-performing models.

 However, the bin only holds 40 sheets, so you'll fill it up pretty fast.
 Obviously, this shredder isn't designed for speed, so it's a poor choice if you have bigger shredding jobs.
-If you're looking to get some shredding speed on a budget we would again recommend looking at one of the AmazonBasics Cross-Cut models.
+If you're looking for speed and you don't mind spending a smidgen more, you should take a look at our higher-performing models.

 Ease of Use

 There is a convenient little handle for when you need to remove the shredding unit and empty the bin.
 However, that bin does fill up fast due to its tiny size.
 The bin's capacity is around 40 sheets, so if you only shred a few pages here and there you won't have to empty it too often.

-This simple user experience fits well with the Aurora AS420C Desktop's streamlined, space-saving pedigree.
+This simple user experience fits well with the Aurora Desktop's streamlined, space-saving pedigree.
 If you're looking for more advanced features like safety sensors, overheating sensors, and jam-proof technology, you're going to have to get a larger and more expensive machine.

-Seeing as this is a low capacity shredder that likely won't be used for long stretches at a time, the noise level is completely acceptable.
+Seeing as this is a low-capacity shredder that likely won't be used for long stretches at a time, the noise level is completely acceptable.
 Occasional use of this shredder, even in a crowded cubicle space, likely won't aggravate your neighbors.